GenesisFR/HowToBecomeGoodAtShooters/README.md

 - shooting him while he's throwing a grenade will cause him to drop it at his feet
 - elites have a grenade launcher that fires napalm projectiles similar to the engineer's turret

+### Countdown

+- each hunter drops a named item, you can therefore kill the ones spawning at the beginning to farm LZ named items
+- PFE builds shine as most of the mobs are elites
+- reinforcement waves coming from the chopper at the end are not limited, you can therefore afford both shooting the flare and extracting at the last moment to maximize the amount of loot dropped

 ### Cover
 - same points as in [PVE](#cover)
 - avoid using low covers unless you're sniping or don't have aggro